robertpeteuil/hashicorp-installer/README.md

 **hcinstall** automates the process of downloading and installing HashiCorp products.
 It supports all binaries on [releases.hashicorp.com](https://releases.hashicorp.com); including [terraform](https://www.terraform.io/), [packer](https://www.packer.io/), [vault](https://www.vaultproject.io/), [consul](https://www.consul.io/), [boundary](https://www.boundaryproject.io/), [waypoint](https://www.waypointproject.io/), etc..

-This script detects host architecture, searches for releases, downloads, verifies and installs binaries.
-Optional parameters allow finding latest patch releases, retrieving enterprise binaries, and functioning in special modes.
+This script searches releases, determines correct binary for the system, downloads binary and installs it to the selected location.
+It allows install of the most recent version of any product with only one parameter.
+There are many optional parameters which allow it to be used to query/validate version numbers, retrieve enterprise binaries, and specifying custom location for the downloaded binary.

-It can also be used to display the latest patch release for a given version without installation (using output only mode).
-For example, find the latest release in the Terraform 1.1 series: `hcinstall -i 1.1 -o`.
+Example, display the latest patch release for terraform 1.1: `hcinstall -i 1.1 -o`.

 This is an upgrade and replacement for the earlier projects: [Terraform Installer](https://github.com/robertpeteuil/terraform-installer) and [Packer Installer](https://github.com/robertpeteuil/packer-installer).
 It has been designed for easy migration and allows drop-in-replacement with minimal adjustments.